-Health care providers and business owners in Ohio are experiencing an unprecedented rise of federal Medicare Fraud and Medicaid Fraud investigations.
+Healthcare providers and business owners in Ohio are experiencing an unprecedented rise of federal Medicare or Medical Billing Fraud and Medicaid Fraud investigations.
 Federal prosecutors in Ohio, now the state with the 5th largest Medicare population in the United States, have begun to systematically paint respected doctors, community servants, and established business owners as violators of federal laws.
-In this climate of aggressive enforcement, Ohio physicians and business owners need lawyers that have proven in hundreds of cases how to convince the government, judges, or juries that the fraud allegations are not true.
+In this climate of aggressive enforcement, Ohio physicians and business owners need lawyers that have proven in hundreds of cases how to convince the government, judges, or juries that the medical billing fraud allegations are not true.

 When you face troublesome audits or find yourself in the middle of a federal investigation, Oberheiden, P.C. is on your team.
 Unlike most other firms, our firm is a federal defense firm with a substantial track record of protecting physicians in Ohio and elsewhere against unjust fraud charges or license revocations.
-In hundreds of health care fraud defense cases across the nation, our attorneys have demonstrated their ability to resolve complex, hopeless, career-threatening Medicare Fraud, Medicaid Fraud, referral kickback cases, opioid prescription investigations, and any other form of health care fraud allegation.
+In hundreds of healthcare fraud defense cases across the nation, our attorneys have demonstrated their ability to resolve complex, hopeless, career-threatening Medicare Fraud, Medicaid Fraud, referral kickback cases, opioid prescription investigations, and any other form of healthcare fraud allegation.
 If your freedom is on the line, don’t experiment.
-Call 866-Hire-Nick.
+Call 888-680-1745.
 Do what so many clients before you have done, trust the Oberheiden PC lawyers and let us accomplish your goals.
 We have successfully represented:

 - Mobile Ambulance Transportation Cases

 - Home Healthcare Agency (Form 485 Cases)

 - Hospice Care Representation

 - Mental Healthcare Providers

 - Dialysis Centers

 - Pain Management Doctors

 What Are the Penalties for Civil Medicare Fraud in Ohio?